Arthur Johnsen: Life and career

 Johnsen was born in Hawaii on the island of Oahu, and attended Punahou High School, graduating in 1970.
 He studied graphic design at the University of California, Berkeley, graduating in 1974.
 He returned to Oahu for work and further study, lived for a while in Volcano Village on the Big Island beginning in the late 1970s, and later spent five years in Los Angeles doing freelance design work in the garment and costume industry.

 He moved to Puna on the Big Island of Hawaii in 1989.
-He was artist-in-residence at Kalani Oceanside Retreat from 1989–1998, and also did fabric design for Kona Village Resort.
+He was artist-in-residence at Kalani Oceanside Retreat from 1989 to 1998, and also did fabric design for Kona Village Resort.
 In 1992 he moved to his own house in the Lower Puna area.

 His paintings were sold at the Ohana o Hawaii gallery in Hilo, and when owner Randy Farias retired in 2005, it was renamed the Arthur Johnsen Gallery under the ownership of Johnsen and a business partner.
 In 2012, Johnsen closed the gallery and moved his paintings to the newly formed One Gallery in Hilo.

 Johnsen also created murals commissioned by a number of resorts, restaurants, public buildings, and cruise ships throughout the Hawaiian islands.

 His works were exhibited at venues including the Volcano Art Center, Honolulu Hale, and the East Hawaii Cultural Center.
 In 2013 he was exhibited at the Andrew Rose Gallery in Honolulu, among eleven artists collectively considered the "leading landscape painters from the Islands".

 A retrospective of his work, in particular his plein air impressionistic paintings of vistas of the Red Road in Lower Puna, was presented by the East Hawaii Cultural Center at the Hawaii Museum of Contemporary Art from January 3–29, 2014.
 The museum and cultural center published a book of the exhibited works, entitled Paintings of the Red Road by Arthur Johnsen.

 Some of Johnsen's paintings have been held by Cedar Street Gallery in Honolulu.
 Some of his paintings are currently held at Third Dimension Gallery in Kamuela.